frkosurf/voot-specification/VOOT.md

 for historical reasons and not all requirements of OpenSocial are met.
 Only the JSON data format is supported for example.

+# Notational Conventions
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119].

 # Use Cases
 All the use cases that are valid for LDAP are also valid for VOOT.
 For instance, requesting information about users, their group memberships and the members of